GeorgeKalandadze/football-fantasy-league/README.md

 - **Testing**: Unit mock testing and feature testing.
 - **Events and Listeners**: Used for decoupling complex processes.
 For instance, the PlayerStatisticsRecorded event is fired when player statistics are updated, and corresponding listeners handle the processing.
 - **Form Request Validation**: Enhanced form request validation using prepareForValidation and withValidator.
 This allows for preprocessing data before validation and adding custom validation rules post-validation.
+- **Handling Exceptions**: Make Custom Exceptions to improve the user experience and make debugging easier .
 - **API Resources**: Used for transforming and formatting API responses, providing a consistent structure for the API endpoints.
 - **Seeders and Factories**:  Provide initial data for testing and development environments, Generate realistic fake data for models.
 - **Code Formatting**: Using Laravel Pint for code formatting.